 The average ransom paid by schools suffering from a ransomware attack is $1.97 million, an absolutely astounding number.
 The average victim from the higher education industry, however, pays on average $905,000.
 One can see how these types of attacks would be tempting to pull off for ransomware hackers.

 The large reason behind why schools and universities are paying up in response to these ransomware attacks is because these organizations cannot function without access to their data.
 With school records and networks being encrypted, many of the functions involved with their operations cannot occur.
 For example, many schools have intranets set up where resources and services can be accessed, and if networks are locked down by ransomware, they cannot be accessed, making things like attending class or accessing services impossible.

 Sophos indicates that only 61 percent of the data stolen from schools and universities is recovered after paying the ransom; so, in addition to paying the ransom, cybersecurity professionals need to spend even more time and resources recovering the rest of the data.

 These kinds of ransomware attacks cannot be taken lightly.
 Schools and universities are not exclusively vulnerable to ransomware.
 All organizations, including your business, can potentially become victims of ransomware attacks.

 The best way to keep ransomware from affecting your business is to take a two-pronged approach.
 Implementing preventative measures and training your staff can go a long way on its own, but we also recommend proactively monitoring your infrastructure for potential vulnerabilities and threats.
-As long as you keep tabs on what is going on with your network, you won’t have anything to fear—especially if you work with a security provider like DS Tech.
+As long as you keep tabs on what is going on with your network, you won’t have anything to fear—especially if you work with a security provider like COMPANYNAME.